 These buttermilk biscuits are among my all-time favorites.
-Originally from Alton Brown, they have a little bit less fat than other recipes, but are still rich, tender and very satisfying.
+Originally from Alton Brown, they have a little bit less fat than other biscuits, but are still rich, tender and very satisfying.

 It took me a while to get them just right because in the past I was always afraid of overworking biscuit dough and avoided the folding technique.
 These days I'd rather work the dough a little more and fold it over and over on itself to get nice layers.
 Plus, if you use a softer flour (e.g. White Lily) with less protein, you can be a little rougher with the dough and still get tender buttermilk biscuits.

 The original recipe makes 12 buttermilk biscuits, but I cut it in half to make 6 small (or 4 large) biscuits).

 I also added a little sugar to the recipe just because I like a very, very small amount of sweetness to balance the salt.
 Still, these biscuits aren't exactly sweet.
 If you want something sweet, make chocolate chip biscuits or turn this dough into scones!
 The dough works perfectly for slightly reduced fat scones.
 I put instructions for turning the dough into scones in the notes section.

 - 1 cup 4.5 oz all purpose flour plus more for work surface